Tips on Evacuating from a Hurricane by Car in Houston

 _____ Bandanna or handkerchief to wipe rain off your glasses.

 _____ Houston street map to figure out alternate routes if water has blocked off your primary route.
 I recommend Key Map Houston, available at better bookstores.

 _____ Good map of Texas to figure out alternate routes.
-I recommend The Roads of Texas, available at bookstores for about $15.00.
+I recommend The Roads of Texas.
 This great map book shows the back roads you may need.

 _____ As many cell phones as you have, all with fully charged batteries.

-_____ The extension cords to run the phones off the car battery.
+_____ The extension cords to run the phones off the car cigarette lighter.

 _____ Ear phones so you can drive and talk, if you have to.